aneeshe27/6800-final-proj/README.md

 ## 7) (Optional) GroundingDINO + SAM-2 weights

-If you want real masks (instead of rectangle masks), place weights where demo_graph_poc.py expects.
+If we want real masks (instead of rectangle masks), place weights where demo_graph_poc.py expects.

 - GroundingDINO: `GroundingDINO/weights/groundingdino_swint_ogc.pth`
 - SAM-2: `sam2/checkpoints/sam2_hiera_base_plus.pt`

-You can still run the PoC without these; it will use rectangles from detections as masks (good enough to validate the graph-change signal).
+We can still run the PoC without these; it will use rectangles from detections as masks (good enough to validate the graph-change signal).

-## 8) Run the PoC (mask → graph → PCA → tiny MLP)
+## 8) Run the PoC (mask -> graph -> PCA -> tiny MLP)

 ```bash
 python demo_graph_poc.py